ARIMA

 • Differencing: If the data is non-stationary, differencing is applied to make it stationary.
 Differencing involves calculating the differences between consecutive observations to remove trends or seasonality.

-• Autoregressive (AR) and (MA) components: After differencing, the AR and MA components are applied to the differenced data to capture any remaining autocorrelation and moving average patterns.
+• Autoregressive (AR) and Moving Average (MA) components: After differencing, the AR and MA components are applied to the differenced data to capture any remaining autocorrelation and moving average patterns.